-High investment costs for industrial and demonstration plants, increasing OPEX and unknown market conditions for clean steel in particular were assessed as having the highest impact on their decarbonisation strategy for both time periods under investigation (2020-30 and 2030-50).
+In more detail, especially high investment costs for industrial and demonstration plants, increasing OPEX and unknown market conditions for clean steel in particular were assessed as having the highest impact on decarbonisation for both time periods under investigation (2020-30 and 2030-50).
 Also limited funding opportunities and local taxes and fees had average ratings between 'high' (4) and 'very high' (5).
-These findings are clear, ahead of a more detailed impact analysis and the identification of effective solutions that will be covered by the Green Steel for Europe project at a later stage.
+These findings are used as basis for the more detailed impact analysis and discussion of policy options in work package 3 of the Green Steel for Europe project (refer to the Impact Assessment Report - Deliverable D3.2 of the project).